 I’ve been developing an on-demand digital marketing curriculum with a regional university to help businesses to implement processes to overcome these gaps.
 It’s based on the framework I’ve developed for all our clients documented graphically in our Agile Marketing Journey.

 Along with the journey, I want businesses and marketers to always have a process when sitting down to plan out any initiative.
 I called this checklist the Marketing Campaign Planning Checklist – it’s not limited to campaigns, it’s about every marketing effort you make, from a tweet to an explainer video.

 Why You Should Always Use A Marketing Campaign Checklist?

 The purpose of a checklist isn’t to provide a completely documented strategy.
 Much as a lab technician utilizes a checklist to ensure they don’t miss a step, your business should also incorporate a checklist for every campaign or marketing initiative you deploy.

+Overall, using a checklist for marketing campaigns can help you to stay organized, improve efficiency, and ensure that your campaigns are well-planned and effective.
 Here’s the list of questions that should be answered for every marketing initiative.

 Marketing Campaign Planning Checklist:

 - What is the audience for this marketing campaign?
 Not just who… what incorporates who, their personas, their stage in the buying journey, and thinking about how your campaign is superior to your competitors’ campaigns.